-All parts of the behaviour policy are at the discretion of the Headteacher, which can be delegated to the Deputy Headteacher when necessary.
+All elements of the behaviour policy are at the discretion of the Headteacher and may need to be adapted depending on the circumstances.
+Responsibility may be delegated to the Deputy Headteacher when necessary.

-Values and Principles
+Contents Values and Principles

 Scope of the Procedures

 Student Code of Conduct

 Roles and Responsibilities

 Monitoring Behaviour

 Responses: Strategies to Maintain Good Behaviour

 Legal Powers

-Detentions
+Detentions10

 Power to search without consent

 Use of Force To Restrain Students:

 'Hands off' at City Academy

 Punctuality13

 Mobile Phones

 Rewards and Recognition15

 Appendix A: Examples of behaviours and consequences

 Appendix B: Key Routines

 Appendix C: Disciplinary Steps

 Appendix D: Support Pyramid

 Appendix E: Parent Code of Conduct